 Driving into Nafplio several years ago my first impression

-is that this can't be the place.
+was that this can't be the place.
 I read that Nafplio was a charming city

 with a spectacular waterfront, small streets and historic buildings crowned